 Why do you ask me for my passport details?

 Once you have made your reservation, one of our Reservation team member will email you a link to our Online Participant form.
 Each member must complete this form with passport and insurance information.
 By giving your passport details in advance we ensure a smooth and fast check-in at every property.

-In addition to your Passport details, we also require each member to complete the Medical History form to list all medical conditions and abnormalities in your health.
+In addition to your Passport details, we also need to know your medical conditions and abnormalities, if applicable.
 Dolomite Mountains does not evaluate the medical information that you provide but we need to have it available in the event of a medical emergency during your trip.

 Can I add pre& post tour accommodation?